 Part IV of the Environment Act 1995 places a statutory duty on local authorities to review and assess air quality within their area.
-See our latest updating and screening assessment below.
+See our latest reports below.

 To ensure that industry within our area is not polluting the atmosphere, we also issue permits and regularly inspect premises to make sure businesses keep within the guidelines under Part B of the Environmental Permitting (England & Wales) Regulations 2010.